 Female Maine Coons can reach 17 pounds, while males can be up to 27 pounds.
 Surprisingly, their length, on average, reaches 3.3 feet.
 That’s pretty large!
 In comparison, the average domestic cat is about 10 pounds with an average length of 18 inches.

 The Maine Coon is muscular and broad-chested.
-While large, they are considered well-balanced without any exaggerations.
+While this feline typically tops lists of large cat breeds, it is considered well-balanced and without any exaggerations.
 They have a long, wide tail that tapers near the tip.
 The fur is long and flowing.

 The Maine Coon’s head is wide with square features.
 Their muzzle is “visibly square” with a proportioned length, according to the Cat Fanciers’ Association guidelines.
 They have a strong chin, described as “firm.”